hergunes/Clustering_Analysis_Customer_Segmentation/README.md

 # Clustering_Analysis_Customer_Segmentation
-# This is a prjoect done for a machine learning course.
+# This is a project done for a machine learning course.